Sung-Huan/ANNOgesic/docs/source/prerequired.rst

 `Bcftools <https://github.com/samtools>`_ : version higher or equal to 1.3.1 (using htslib 1.3.1) (for SNP calling)

 `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ : version higher or equal to 0.1.9 (for CircRNA_detection)
+When you install Segemehl, please type 'make all' instead of 'make' after running configure.
+Otherwise, the testrealign.x won't appear.

 `TranstermHP <http://transterm.cbcb.umd.edu/>`_ : version higher or equal to 2.09 (for rho-independent terminator prediction)